ppetrovtv/pine_script_docs/source/annotations/Custom_OHLC_bars_and_candles.rst

 .. image:: images/Custom_ohlc_bars_and_candles_4.png

-You may get find it useful to plot OHLC values taken from a higher timeframe.
+You may find it useful to plot OHLC values taken from a higher timeframe.
 You can, for example, plot daily bars on a 60 minute chart::

     // NOTE: add this script on intraday chart